Ricardicus/raspsite/etc/transfer/README.txt

 This is a directory containing programs that are intended to be run by a client.
 The are two programs here that can communicate with the server.
-The write program can set up a TCP connection and transfer a file using my own FTP protocol.
-The session program can set up a TCP connection and use my own SSH protocol implemented on the server side.
+The write program can set up a TCP connection and transfer a file using my own FTP protocol (RFTP, as in Ricardicus Fantastic Transfer Protocol).
+The session program can set up a TCP connection and use my own SSH protocol (RSSH, as in RSSH not Secure Shell) implemented on the server side.

 Set up:
 	Compile the program with the command ”make” in this directory.